openshift/oadp-operator/blogs/oadp-odf/oadp-blog.md

 OpenShift API for Data Protection (OADP) enables backup, restore, and disaster recovery of applications on an OpenShift cluster.
 Data that can be protected with OADP include k8s resource objects, persistent volumes, and internal images.
 The OpenShift API for Data Protection (OADP) is designed to protect Application Workloads on a single OpenShift cluster.

-Red Hat® OpenShift® Data Foundation—previously Red Hat OpenShift Container Storage—is software-defined storage for containers.
+Red Hat® OpenShift® Data Foundation is software-defined storage for containers.
 Engineered as the data and storage services platform for Red Hat OpenShift, Red Hat OpenShift Data Foundation helps teams develop and deploy applications quickly and efficiently across clouds.

 In this guide, we will cover:
 - Operators installation